Solemensis/Solemensis/README.md

 * 🌱 I’m currently learning "react".
 * 📫 Contact me on instagram.com/ulassacli
 * ⚡ My first personal project: https://solemensis.github.io/Woodhelm/
-* Studying on a non tech-field degree and still perfectly fine to create or manipulate the digital world, as it should be.
+* Studying for a non tech-field degree and still perfectly fine to create or manipulate the digital world, as it should be.
 It's all about what you want, all about your mindset.
 Not about your personal status, degree, field or anything like that and i'm here to prove that